Return to Study process

 - discuss any recommendations with the Director of Studies as necessary.

 The Return to Study process is designed to be supportive of students' return.
-Student Services are able to administer the process on behalf of the departments and provide specialist advice to Directors of Studies on the content and implications of medical statements.
+Student Support are able to administer the process on behalf of the departments and provide specialist advice to Directors of Studies on the content and implications of medical statements.
 Directors of Studies are encouraged to reassure students that they can contact their department relating to queries or concerns about preparing academically and resuming their course.

-Where it is determined that the level of risk is high, and there are significant concerns about a student’s fitness to study, the decision will be referred by the Director of Student Services for consideration under the University’s Fitness to Study policy.
+Where it is determined that the level of risk is high, and there are significant concerns about a student’s fitness to study, the decision will be referred by the Director of Student Support for consideration under the University’s Fitness to Study policy.

-The Director of Studies and the Director of Student Services may decide that there should be regular review meetings with the student, following their return to study that can be used to monitor and support a return to study plan.
+The Director of Studies and the Director of Student Support may decide that there should be regular review meetings with the student, following their return to study that can be used to monitor and support a return to study plan.
 If so, the student will be expected to participate in review meetings which may continue for part or all of their remaining time at University.